100% Free Consultation

 Unintended Acceleration in Toyota Vehicles

-Although no electronic defects in Toyota vehicles was found to be a cause of UA, the NHTSA did recommend certain actions and additional safety rules for all vehicles.
+Although no electronic defects in Toyota vehicles was found to be a cause of UA, the NHTSA did recommend certain actions and additional safety rules for all vehicles across auto industry.
 The recommendations included:

 • Required brake override systems